hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/prestashop/_examples/__init__.md

 ## Overview

 This module contains example code related to PrestaShop endpoints.
-It likely serves as a demonstration or testing ground for various functionalities.
+It likely serves as a demonStartion or testing ground for various functionalities.
 The module initializes a `MODE` variable to 'dev'.

 ## Variables